Written by John J. Watson

 In 1986, the Watson Foods Company closed down its Woodside plant and relocated to a seven-acre site in West Haven, Connecticut.
 This is now the location of Watson’s main manufacturing facility, with manufacturing totaling 85,000 square feet and a 50,000 square foot warehouse.
 Pursuing its nutritional plan further in 1992, Watson purchased Dufar’s nutritional premix division for the food industry and for US AID emergency relief programs.
 Watson Foods moved its Illinois production facility from Pana, Illinois to a 66,000 square foot building in Taylorville, Illinois.
 In 1992, Watson Foods closed its Rockville film manufacturing plant and moved it into the West Haven facility.

-Today, the company is run by the third generation: James, Gavin, Mary, Moira, and Kenneth, with 220,000 square feet of buildings and over 250 employees.
+Today, the company is run by the third generation: James, Gavin, Mary, and Moira with 220,000 square feet of buildings and over 330 employees.
 To reflect our diversified product line, we have changed our name to Watson Inc.